braintree/runbook/README.md

 ### From Within Your Project

 Runbooks can be executed using the `Runbook::Viewer` and `Runbook::Runner` classes.
+Using these classes, you can invoke runbooks from within your existing codebase.
+This could be ideal for several reasons.
+It allows you to maintain a consistent interface with other system tasks such as rake tasks or cap tasks.
+It allows you to perform setup or sanity check functionality before executing your runbooks.
+And it allows you to load an environment to be accessed within your runbooks, such as providing access to a canonical list of servers or shared business logic.

 #### Executing a runbook using `Runbook::Viewer`